chainchoice/Harmony-Chain/README.md

 - Accepts a user-specified concept as a creative input.
 - Generates text-based descriptions of images related to the music and concept.
 - Uses OpenAI's API to synthesize images from the text descriptions.
-- Offers the option to mint the music and generated image as an NFT.
+- Offers the option to mint the music and generated image as an NFT.（unfinished）

 ## Installation